sabuhish/fastapi-mqtt/docs/index.md

 - `on_subscribe() `
 - `on_message() `

-Base Settings available with `pydantic` class:
+MQTT Settings available with `pydantic` class:

-- `Authetication` to broker with credentials
+- `Authentication` to broker with credentials
 - `unsubscribe` certain topics and `publish` to certain topics